sys-bio/tellurium/docs/antimony.rst

    A creator.organization "organization"
    A creator.email "email address"
    A notes "notes"

-Where ``A`` is any model ID or the word 'model' for the model itself, and ``cvterm`` is a URI like ``"http://identifiers.org/uniprot/P12999"``.
+Where ``A`` is any model ID or the word ‘model’ for the model itself, and ``cvterm`` is a URI like ``"http://identifiers.org/uniprot/P12999"``.
 If there are multiple creators, or multiple modification times, you can distinguish between them by adding a number:

 ::